lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 This is a system of .cfg files that controls almost all aspects of the game.

-Using this, you have full control over what volvo lets you configure- you can tweak every aspect of the game by modifying text files, and also create special functions and keybinds that are not possible to make from the in-game menu.
+Using this, you have full control over what Valve lets you configure: you can tweak every aspect of the game by modifying text files, and also create special functions and keybinds that are not possible to make from the in-game menu.

 Easy to share, easy to customise.

 ### How to set it up?

 1. **Remove _all_ in-game keybinds.**  Do this by left clicking a bind andpressing a far away key like KP_MINUS.

 2. Choose one of the keyboard layouts (found inside either the Dota2 Reborn or Legacy folders, depending on which you play).
-You can look in the "keyboard layout visual images" folder to see how the layout will be.
-I **recommend** using (my)  "loopuleasa's super compact layout" since it's the one we've worked the most on.
+You can look in the __keyboard layout visual images__ folder to see how the layout will be.
+I *recommend* using "loopuleasa's super compact layout" since it's the one we've worked the most on.
 If you are experienced, you can take the Dota2 Core and start building your layout from scratch.

 3. Copy the contents from INSIDE of the folder you chose to `\Steam\SteamApps\common\dota 2 beta\game\dota\cfg\`. *Keep the file structure you see inside the folder as it is.*